-SR 24: Mostly good to very good condition, with less than 5 percent of the route considered fair condition (per SR 24 Corridor Sketch Summary 2018).
-SR 241: Appears to be in fair to good condition by aerial and street imagery, although the street imagery is dated 2012.
-No WSDOT ratings are evolved.
-SR 240: Approximately 80 percent good to very good condition with over 15 percent in fair condition and under 5 percent poor and very poor condition (per SR 240 Corridor Sketch Summary 2018).
-I-82: Approximately 80 percent good to very good condition, with approximately 15 percent fair and 5 percent poor and very poor (per I-82 Corridor Sketch Summary 2018).Wautoma Road: Appears to be in fair to good condition by aerial and street imagery, although the street imagery is dated 2012.
+- SR 24: Mostly good to very good condition, with less than 5 percent of the route considered fair condition (per SR 24 Corridor Sketch Summary 2018). - SR 241: Appears to be in fair to good condition by aerial and street imagery, although the street imagery is dated 2012.
+No WSDOT ratings are available. - SR 240: Approximately 80 percent good to very good condition, with over 15 percent in fair condition and under 5 percent poor and very poor condition (per SR 240 Corridor Sketch Summary 2018). - I-82: Approximately 80 percent good to very good condition, with approximately 15 percent fair and 5 percent poor and very poor (per I-82 Corridor Sketch Summary 2018). - Wautoma Road: Appears to be in fair to good condition by aerial and street imagery, although the street imagery is dated 2012.

 Traffic counts have not been collected in direct association with the Project.
-However, available data regarding traffic levels from the WSDOT Traffic GeoPortal (WSDOT 2022b) and from the Yakima County Transportation Department (pers. comm., B. Sheffield February 2, 2022) are as follows (WSDOT 2022b): Wautoma Road: 53 Average Daily Traffic (ADT) near the intersection with SR 241.
-(2014) SR 241: 1,400 ADT near the intersection with SR 24.
-(2020) SR 24: 3,100 ADT near the intersection with SR 241.
-Near SR 240: 4,500 ADT near the intersection with SR 24.
-(2020) I-82: 42,000 to 46,000 ADT near the intersection with SR 24.
-(2020) Traffic data are not available for other roads in the Project Area.
-WSDOT generically classifies state highways in rural areas with a level of service "C" as acceptable, indicating speeds near free flow information for the state routes near the Project have not been maintain information for state highways.
+However, available data regarding traffic levels from the WSDOT Traffic GeoPortal (WSDOT 2022b) and from the Yakima County Transportation Department (pers. comm., B. Sheffield February 2, 2022) are as follows (WSDOT 2022b):

+- Wautoma Road: 53 Average Daily Traffic (ADT) near the intersection with SR 241.
+(2014) - SR 241: 1,400 ADT near the intersection with SR 24.
+(2020) - SR 24: 3,100 ADT near the intersection with SR 241.
+Near the intersection with I-82, the ADT is 19,000.
+(2020) - SR 240: 4,500 ADT near the intersection with SR 24.
+(2020) - I-82: 42,000 to 46,000 ADT near the intersection with SR 24.
+(2020)

+Traffic data are not available for other roads in the Project Area.

+WSDOT generically classifies state highways in rural areas with a level of service "C" as acceptable, indicating speeds near free flow but restricted freedom to maneuver.
+Site-specific level of service information for the state routes near the Project have not been developed by WSDOT, and Yakima and Benton Counties do not maintain information for state highways.
 However, it is anticipated that the actual level of service in the vicinity of the Project is closer to "B" or "A", indicating relatively free flow of traffic most of the time.
 Based on WSDOT Corridor Sketch Summaries, I-82 and SR 241 perform non-congested along 100 percent of the route, while SR 24 and SR 240 perform non-congested along approximately 90 percent of the routes, with approximately 10 percent of each road considered congested on a regular basis.